tradeflow-ai/mobile/_docs/tech-stack.md

 ### Proprietary Routing Engine: VROOM + OSRM
 -   **Description:** The self-hosted engine that provides our core competitive advantage in route optimization.
+-   **Deployment:** Docker containerized for flexible deployment across different infrastructure providers.
+-   **Production:** Self-hosted on memory-optimized infrastructure with sufficient RAM for OSRM's in-memory map data requirements.
+-   **Development:** Local Docker environment with docker-compose for easy setup and testing.
 -   **Best Practices:**
-    -   The engine must be run on dedicated, memory-optimized servers to handle OSRM's in-memory map data requirements.
+    -   The engine must be run on systems with adequate RAM to handle OSRM's in-memory map data requirements (minimum 16GB for North America).
-    -   The server should expose a simple, stateless HTTP API for our application to consume.
+    -   The server exposes a simple, stateless HTTP API for our application to consume.
+    -   Use multi-stage Docker builds to optimize image size and security.
 -   **Limitations:**
     -   OSRM's performance comes from pre-computation, making it ill-suited for incorporating real-time traffic data.
 Our routing is based on historical averages.
 This is a known and accepted trade-off.
 -   **Common Pitfalls:**
     -   Under-provisioning server RAM, which will cause the OSRM process to fail.
     -   Not having a clear process for periodically updating the underlying OpenStreetMap data.
+    -   Forgetting to set up OSRM data preprocessing before deployment.

 ---